civpronto/comms-black-mobile/training/module-01-foundations.md

     </li>
   </ul>
   <p>
-    You will see how duress strategies fit into broader anti‑forensics thinking later in
+    You will see how duress strategies fit into broader anti-forensics thinking later in
-    <a href="/training/module-12-anti-forensics.html">Module 12 — Anti‑Forensics Awareness</a>.
+    <a href="/training/module-12-anti-forensics.html">Module 12 — Anti-Forensics Awareness</a>.
   </p>
 </section>

 <section>
   <h2>✅ 4.
-Quick Self‑Check</h2>
+Quick Self-Check</h2>
   <ul>
     <li>Can you clearly explain the difference between security, privacy and anonymity?</li>
     <li>Do you understand what GrapheneOS gives you — and what it doesn’t?</li>